dnyaneshwargiri/strabag-coding-challenge/README.md

 Please be informed commits are intentionly not squashed.

 ## Open issues
-Observed console error for modal ==> Blocked aria-hidden on an element because its descendant retained focus.
+Non-breaking, Non-functional: Observed console error for modal ==> Blocked aria-hidden on an element because its descendant retained focus.